buildwithpatricia/Twin-Tower-Movie-Recommendations/README.md

 # Streaming Content Recommendation Engine

-A production-quality recommendation system built for streaming platforms, inspired by Tubi's free ad-supported model.
+A recommendation system built for streaming platforms.
 Implements four recommender models — from a simple popularity baseline up to a Transformer-based sequential model — with a full evaluation pipeline, A/B testing framework, and a live FastAPI serving layer.

 ---